Shell-less Eggs Causes & Prevention

-A chicken laying eggs without shell is doing so for a reason, and until you figure out the cause, you may not be able to stop it.
+A chicken laying eggs without shell (shell-less eggs) is doing so for a reason, and until you figure out the cause, you may not be able to stop it.
 Seeing a shell-less egg in your poultry farm or backyard chicken house may be beautiful for the first time.
 But the feeling changes when you start to see a couple of your hens laying eggs without shell.
 As a farmer, there are a couple of reasons why you don’t want your chicken to lay eggs without shell:

 - You can’t sell shell-less eggs, therefore, it’s a loss to your farm

 - Thin-shell eggs break easily and cause a mess

 - When the cause is not known yet, it’s a major concern

 - The chickens keeps eating but laying poor quality eggs

 - You’re concerned it might be a disease

 So, for whatever reason you are getting mad at your chicken for laying eggs without shell, I understand.
 But, hey! let’s talk about how you can stop it, but we will have to begin with the causes.
 As a practicing Animal Scientist, I have encountered the issue of shell-less eggs both on papers and in real-life, and I am willing to share with you the causes and what you can do in each situation.